RC-Web-crawler/Hugo-site/content/2nd_home/6_content.md

 ## Pre-prepare: Including data and building dictonary

-In our analysis, we will use topic-specific dictionaries.
+In our analysis, we use topic-specific dictionaries as our main method.
 Topic-specific dictionaries is a method somehow similar to [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis).
 Its aim is to determine the polarity of a text, which could be done by counting terms that were previously assigned to the given categories.
 With this